VOLTTRON/volttron/docs/source/driver-framework/master-driver/master-driver.rst

 Polling
 -------

-Once running, the Master Driver will spawn drivers using the `driver_type` parameter of the :ref:`driver configuration <Driver-Configuration-File>` and periodically poll devices for all point data specified in the :ref:`registry configuration <Registry-Configuration-File>` (at the interval specified by the interval parameter of the driver configuration).
+Once running, the Platform Driver will spawn drivers using the `driver_type` parameter of the :ref:`driver configuration <Driver-Configuration-File>` and periodically poll devices for all point data specified in the :ref:`registry configuration <Registry-Configuration-File>` (at the interval specified by the interval parameter of the driver configuration).